Healthplan Spain

 What Documents Are Required for a Non-EU Minor Visa Application?

-• A valid passport or recognised travel document with a minimum validity of four months from the date of submission, acceptable in Spain.
+• A valid passport or recognised travel document with a minimum validity of four months.

-• Original documents verifying family relationships, de facto unions, and, where applicable, demonstrating the minor's dependency on the Spanish resident they are joining.
+• Original documents verifying family relationships, de facto unions, and dependency.

-• An original copy of the Spanish residence card of the Non-EU citizen relative residing in Spain, legalised by a Notario Público in Spain.
+• Notarised copy of the Spanish residence card of the parent in Spain.

 Additional Requirements for the Non-EU Minor Visa

-• A Spain Visa application form signed by both parents.
+• Visa application form signed by both parents.

 What Is the Duration of the Non-EU Minor Visa?